Speed Up Photos App in Mac OS X with Reduce Motion

 How to Enable “Reduce Motion” in Photos App for Mac OS X to Speed Up Performance & Limit Nausea

 - Open Photos app if you haven’t done so already and pull down the “Photos” menu

 - Go to the “General” preference panel and look for “Motion:” toggling the box for “Reduce Motion” so that it’s enabled, the setting says this will ‘reduce the motion of the user interface’ but as mentioned this also speeds up the app for many situations

 - Close the Photos Preferences and navigate around the Photos library, opening images and performing other tasks will now have a nice simple fading transition quickly render between events rather than drawing the animation sequence

 Gone will be the zooming around animations, instead you’ll get fast fade in-and-out transitions between events in the Photos app.

-While this offers a nice performance improvement for Photos app in OS X, it’s also invaluable for users who can get vertigo or motion sickness from the ubiquitous use of zipping, zooming, and moving around animations that Apple implements widely.
+While this offers a nice performance improvement for Photos app in Mac OS X, it’s also invaluable for users who can get vertigo or motion sickness from the ubiquitous use of zipping, zooming, and moving around animations that Apple implements widely.
 It’s not a pleasant experience to feel nauseous from using any software, let alone adjusting your photo collection, so if you’ve ever felt a bit queasy when using Photos app try this out, even if you don’t notice the mild speed boost you may appreciate the lack of gaudy animations.

-Let’s hope system-wide option like this arrives in OS X at some point, given that Reduce Motion is available in iOS for iPhone and iPad users and similar limited motion animations on the Apple Watch too, it would be a natural fit to come to future Mac system software as well.
-For both iOS and WatchOS the feature can speed up performance on those devices as well, so presumably you’d gain a similar benefit in OS X, and it’s always nice to have choices, right?
+Let’s hope system-wide option like this arrives in Mac OS X at some point, given that Reduce Motion is available in iOS for iPhone and iPad users and similar limited motion animations on the Apple Watch too, it would be a natural fit to come to future Mac system software as well.
+For both iOS and WatchOS the feature can speed up performance on those devices as well, so presumably you’d gain a similar benefit in Mac OS X, and it’s always nice to have choices, right?